 Once you have a large game, with many large 3D models, you will probably start to wonder about the speed and memory usage.

-Eventually, display directly the
+You can display the

 If you use

 TCastleLabel.
 See the manual page about using our user-interface classes.
 Just update the

 TCastleLabel.Caption in every

 OnUpdate event to show the current FPS value.
 An an example, see how examples/portable_game_skeleton/gameinitialize.pas shows the FPS (search for

 Or you can display FPS using